 The easiest way to start is by getting your cat to associate the sound of a click with a treat.
 This allows it to acknowledge that it’s done what you wanted it to, giving it an incentive to carry on.

-However, as not many people have a clicker lying around, you can easily train your cat using human sounds instead.
-Any sound, whether it’s a whistle or a click of the tongue, can be used in place of a clicker and will do exactly the same job.
-Just make sure you stick to your chosen sound for consistency.
+However, as few people have a clicker, you can easily train your cat using human sounds instead.
+Whether it’s a whistle or a click of the tongue, this sound can be used in place of a clicker.

 Do Cats Understand No?

-Cats don’t understand “no” from a young age.
-It takes time, patience, and effort to teach them how to understand when you’re telling them to stop misbehaving.
-The problem with using the word “no” alone is that your cat has no way of understanding what you’re trying to tell them.
+It takes time, patience, and effort to teach them to understand when you’re telling them to stop misbehaving.
+The problem with using the word no alone is that your cat has no way of understanding what you’re trying to tell them.

-Cats will hear that you’re making a loud noise and will get confused by it.
-Even if you manage to get them to stop misbehaving there and then, it’s likely they will continue to display bad behaviors when you’re not there to tell them off.
-This is because there is no context behind why you’re upset.
+Cats will hear that you’re making a loud noise and become confused by it.
+Even if you manage to get them to stop misbehaving occasionally, they’ll likely continue to display bad behaviors when you’re not there to tell them off because there’s no context behind why you’re upset.

-The next time your cat starts scratching your sofa or climbing the curtains, say “no!” in a loud, firm voice.
-Pick it up, moving it away from the spot of misbehavior while saying “no” a couple more times.
-Repeating this will help it to get used to the sound so that it can associate this with being told off.
-This will also make it easier the next time you need to say it.
+The next time your cat starts scratching your sofa or carpet, say no in a loud, firm voice.
+Pick it up, moving it away from the spot of the misbehavior while saying no a couple more times.
+Repeating this will help the cat get used to the sound, associating it with being told off.

-Consistency is key, so keeping up with a regular training routine will alert your cat when it is misbehaving.
-You need to be definitive with the sound you make so that it knows that it can’t get away with its bad habits.
+Consistency is key, so keeping up with a regular training routine will alert your cat when misbehaving.
+Be definitive with the sound you make so that it knows that it can’t get away with its bad habits.

-You might need to keep at this for a while before your cat starts to understand, but expect to see results within 3 to 4 weeks.
-Positive reinforcement is a good technique to use.
-If your cat starts behaving well when you’ve asked it to, give it a tasty treat as a reward.
+Expect to see results within 3-4 weeks.
+Positive reinforcement is a good technique to use, so if your cat starts behaving well when you’ve asked it to, reward it with a treat.

-Another way to signify “no” to your cat is to look it directly in the eye when it is misbehaving and hiss.
-Mimicking feline behaviour is an easy way to shut down bad behaviour.
-It can also stop it from repeating it in the future, as this is an action that all cats understand.
+Another method is to look your cat directly in the eyes when it misbehaves and hiss.
+Mimicking feline behavior is an easy way to shut down bad behavior.

-So to summarize, cats do understand the word “no”, but only after they’ve been taught to do so by their human.
-Uttering a meek “no” to try and stop bad behaviors before shouting at your cat out of frustration is a sure-fire way to cause anxiety and stress in your feline friend.
+Cats understand the word no, but only after they’ve been taught.
+Uttering a meek no to stop bad behaviors before shouting at your cat out of frustration will cause anxiety and stress.